-Yolo County Juvenile Justice System Sequential Intercept Mapping (SIM) Workgroup Initial gaps identified (\gaps addressed):
+Yolo County Juvenile Justice System Sequential Intercept Mapping (SIM) Workgroup

+Initial gaps identified (\gaps addressed):

-- Partner with education partners to assist in crime prevention efforts for youth \Partially implemented via Juvenile Justice Coordinating Council January 2021 Full implementation by January 2022 - 2.
-Early identification and connection to services for youth prior to their involvement in the criminal justice system (Tier 2 priority identified as a current priority/goal to work on in this plan) - Re-entry services planning beginning at booking \Full implementation via updated Juvenile Supervision Model by August 2021 - 4.
+Partner with education partners to assist in crime prevention efforts for youth \Progress continuing via Juvenile Justice Coordinating Council

+- 2. Early identification and connection to services for youth prior to their involvement in the criminal justice system (Tier 2 priority identified as a current priority/goal to work on in this plan) - Re-entry services planning beginning at booking \Full implementation completed in 2021 via updated Juvenile Supervision Model performance measures in place - 4.
 No specialized urgent care for youth in psychiatric crisis (Tier 2 priority) - 5.
-Limited availability of in-patient treatment for youth in need of mental health services

-- 6. Ensure continuity of education and non-duplication of services for youth in custody \The Yolo County Office of Education (YCOE) provides an administrator and/or staff member to oversee transition services for youth who have been detained in the Yolo County Juvenile Detention Facility.
+Limited availability of in-patient treatment for youth in need of mental health services - 6.
+Ensure continuity of education and non-duplication of services for youth in custody \The Yolo County Office of Education (YCOE) provides an administrator and/or staff member to oversee transition services for youth who have been detained in the Yolo County Juvenile Detention Facility.
 The staff provides assistance to ensure immediate enrollment in district schools upon reentry into the community.
-YCOE provides relevant academic information to the Probation Department staff to support the return of pupils transitioning from the juvenile court school to a school district school of residence.
-Full implementation by September 2021. - 7.
+YCOE provides relevant academic information to the Probation Department staff to support the return of pupils transitioning from the juvenile court school to a school district school of residence. - 7.
 Need to increase county-wide law enforcement agency diversion programs (Tier 2 priority) - 8.
-Establish a more structured supervision model; potentially a Child Family Team (CFT) model to have a team of professionals, family and other supports for each youth

-\Partial implementation completed Full implementation by August 2021 - 9.
+Establish a more structured supervision model; potentially a Child Family Team (CFT) model to have a team of professionals, family and other supports for each youth \ Full implementation completed in 2021 - performance measures in place - 9.
 Limited substance use outpatient/residential treatment options for youth - 10.
-Work with families to address any issues, while youth are out of the home \Full implementation via updated Juvenile Supervision Model by August 2021 - 11.
-Need vocational training - \Implemented an updated collaborative program with YCOE and Probation for academic year 2020/2021 - 12.
+Work with families to address any issues, while youth are out of the home \Full implementation in 2021 via updated Juvenile Supervision Model performance measures in place - 11.
+Need vocational training \Implemented an updated collaborative program with YCOE and Probation for academic year 2020/2021 for juvenile justice population - 12.
 Need more role models (Tier 1 priority) - 13.
-Greater collaboration between partners to meet the needs of youth & prevent duplication of efforts - \Full implementation January 2022 The JJCC is a multi-agency council working on the needs of youth.
-All agencies and community members collaborate to prevent duplication of efforts.
-Additionally, the JJCC is reaching out to other city and county workgroups in order to work in partnership to exchange information already gathered to ensure resources are shared and there is little to no duplication of efforts.
-Currently, probation administrators are working with the City of Woodland Youth Gang Resistance Intervention Program (YGRIP) on the city's Youth Master Plan to prevent duplication of efforts within the JJCC. - 14.
-Lack of transportation - \Addressed by probation staff providing transportation, bus passes, and/or paying ride share costs This is currently being addressed on a case-by-case basis. - 15.
-Programs and education for parents and youth in the system
+Greater collaboration between partners to meet the needs of youth & prevent duplication of efforts exchange information already gathered to ensure resources are shared and there is little to no duplication of efforts.
+Currently, probation administrators are working with the City of Woodland Youth Gang Resistance Intervention Program (YGRIP) on the city's Youth Master Plan to prevent duplication of efforts within the JJCC.